Wall Street gains on earnings, oil surges

 Oil rose sharply after U.S. government data showed crude oil inventories rose less than expected last week.

-Better-than-expected results from banks JPMorgan Chase and Wells Fargo and earnings from Intel that were broadly in line with expectations boosted Wall Street.
+Better-than-expected results from banks JPMorgan Chase (JPM.N) and Wells Fargo (WFC.N) and earnings from Intel (INTC.O) that were broadly in line with expectations boosted Wall Street.
 First-quarter profits are seen falling 2.6 percent, largely due to weak energy earnings, but the reduced expectations are helping companies clear a lowered bar.

 "Management has done a good job guiding market expectations to an appropriate level, and now they're stepping over a lowered bar," said Alan Gayle, senior investment strategist and director of asset allocation at RidgeWorth Investments in Atlanta, Georgia.
 "Fundamentals in the equity market remain good."